That he didn’t, didn’t already have.

 Perhaps I’m dating myself with this song lyric by the 70s rock band, America.
 But the message transcends generations: No Wizard of Oz or magic exists, or is even necessary, to get what we need—and want.
 We have it within ourselves.

-My journey began where I spent three days on a Wisdom Quest in Boulder, including a full day in the woods just outside of Nederland.
+This past weekend, I spent three days on a Wisdom Quest in Boulder, including a full day in the woods just outside of Nederland.
 With gratitude to Burke Miller and the Executive Wisdom Institute, I was reminded that we have the mind, the heart, the soul and the physical self to function and create at a high level.

 In fact, all we have to do is trust and allow the universe to deliver what we need and want.